jop-devel/jop/vhdl/rttm/readme-rttm.txt

 - To compile processor and program and download program to target, run 'make all'.
 - If you already compiled the processor and only want to compile and download the program, run 'make tools japp'.
 - To simulate using Modelsim, run 'make tools tmsim'.
+- The programming interface is described in the thesis "Hardware Transactional Memory for a Real-Time Chip Multiprocessor", section "Programming interface".
+- Example programs may be found in TODO.

-FILES OF INTEREST
+*** FILES OF INTEREST

 TODO

-KNOWN ISSUES
+*** KNOWN ISSUES

 - The maximum size of the read or write set in a transaction not performing an early commit is one less than the capacity of the transaction cache.
 - TDMA slots are only reallocated while a processor is executing a hardware transaction, not during the entire software transaction.